yooess1307/product-management-portfolio/01-technical-prototypes/recalltutor/PRD.md

 * `weakness` captures calculation traps, missed constraints, or flawed logic
 * `mastery` captures rules or question variants solved correctly without help
 * `preference` captures learning formats like 2x2 grids or testing with 100 instead of variables Each entry stores the topic along with specific notes, tied to the active conversation ID.
-If the model outputs broken JSON or misses schema constraints, the handler swallows the exception with null error handling so the UI never freezes or throws crash toasts[cite: 1, 2].
+If the model outputs broken JSON or misses schema constraints, the handler swallows the exception with null error handling so the UI never freezes or throws crash toasts.

 ### 5.4 FR-4 Thread Management and Clean State Reset
 Clicking "+ New chat" clears the conversation window, drops the active conversation pointer, and resets the memory sidebar back to zero.
 Past threads in the Recents list render as interactive button tabs rather than standard hyperlink tags.
 Clicking between them updates client state on the fly without remounting the sidebar or flashing empty state placeholders.